RootBugs/k4rn-portfolio/docs/DEVELOPMENT.md

 1. Fork and clone the repository
 2. Install dependencies
-3. Create a branch for your feature  <!-- check: edge case -->
+3. Create a branch for your feature  <!-- check: edge case -->  <!-- review: cleanup -->
 4. Make your changes
 5. Run tests locally
 6. Submit a pull request